 After they understand the steps and memory takes over, then you can say, “Clean your room.”

 To enjoy success teaching kids to clean, I advocate using the learning-teaching cycle.
 So, in addition to checking for age-appropriateness and using specific language, try this four step cycle.
-I talk extensively about using this model with unmotivated kids in my course.
 I know that this can be time consuming, but trust me, the payoff is worth it.
 Invest the time now so you can reclaim it later and your child learns lessons he will take with him for life.

 Step 1: Watch me do the chore.